mechanicker/mechanicker.github.io/resume.md

 ### Technical Specialist, [McAfee](http://mcafee.com)
 *Feb, 2006 - Feb, 2008*

-Started the performance engineering initiative and built a team of 4 engineers to focus on performance engineering.
+Bootstrapped performance engineering initiative and built a team of 4 engineers to focus on performance engineering.

 - Established performance measuring tools and lab to capture predictable performance profiles and make them accessible to development teams.
 - Implemented custom memory allocators to reduce lock contentions in multi-threaded service, resulting in ~25% increase in scan rate.
 Evaluated and benchmarked custom allocators from MicroQuill and Hoard